fal-works/hlc-compiler/README.md

 #### `--saveCmd [path]`

-File path where `gcc` command line should be saved (as batch file on Windows, shell command file on Mac).
+File path where command-lines should be saved (as batch file on Windows, shell command file on Mac).

 Not set (= does not save) at default.